ortus-docs/contentbox-docs/installation/express_installation.md

 The express version of ContentBox is a fully integrated running server powered by Lucee, an open source CFML engine, and Tomcat.
 It comes bundled with a JRE for your operating system or one without a JRE.

 ## Requirements
-Make sure your system has a working Java Runtime 1.7+ environment.
+Make sure your system has a working Java Runtime 1.7+ environment if you are downloading the express version with no JRE.
 A quick test to see if your system supports Java is to open a terminal or command prompt and typing:

 ```
 java -version